Science Writing

 In a quest to showcase the research done in lesser-known Indian insitutes, I co-founded a website with some scientist friends.
 We sought out and interviewed several Indian scientists and wrote about their work.
 This was a fun project, but is unfortunately on hiatus as all the contributors are scattered across different continents.

-Here’s a sample of things I’ve written:
+Here’s a sample of things I’ve written (you can find the whole list here):

 long-form